-Alcohol and drug abuse is a serious problem in today's society, and schools are not immune to such problems.
+Alcohol and drug/substance abuse is a serious problem in today's society, and schools are not immune to such problems.
 It is statistically predictable and it is within our experience that some students have used alcohol, tobacco products or have experimented with "street drugs" such as marijuana and cocaine or may do so during their junior or senior high school careers.
 Also, some student athletes may be attracted to the use of so-called "performance enhancing" drugs, such as various steroids, in misguided efforts to increase their strength and endurance.

-The Board of School Trustees encourages all students to participate in the extra-curricular and cocurricular programs of the school, but believes the opportunity for such participation is not an absolute right, but a privilege offered to students who meet both the scholastic and the physical conditions of eligibility.
-One such condition shall be agreement by the student to submit to testing for the use of drugs, alcohol and tobacco products (for athletes only), if selected in accordance with the procedures listed in this policy.
+The Board of School Trustees encourages all students to participate in the extra-curricular and co-curricular programs of the school, but believes the opportunity for such participation is not an absolute right, but a privilege offered to students who meet both the scholastic and the physical conditions of eligibility.
+One such condition shall be agreement by the student to submit to testing for the use of drugs/illegal substances, alcohol and (for athletes only) tobacco products, if selected in accordance with the procedures listed in this policy.